PavanRangani/docs/docs/prd/tasks/tasks-notifications.md

 ### System Rule
 - When any user claims a CA task or a task is added to the CA pool, the client associate team is not aware of it.
 So now when a new task is added for CA Pool or claimed for the CA pool, the system will send a `CA Pool Notification` to the CA user.
 - System sends a CA Pool notification to the system CA users.
-Other user won't get CA notification.
+Other users won't get CA notification.
 - CA user who has performed added CA Pool task, won't get the notification.
 - Rule is same as the Task [notification](#system-rules).
-System sends notification in following cases:
+System sends notifications in following cases:
   - When new CA task is added to CA Pool queue
-    - There are 2 posibilities when Task is added in CA Pool queue. `New CA task is directly added to Open tab` & `CA Pool task moved from the Upcoming to Open tab`.
+    - There are 2 possibilities when Task is added in CA Pool queue. `New CA task is directly added to Open tab` & `CA Pool task moved from the Upcoming to Open tab`.
 In both cases, system sends the notification to CA users.
   - When CA task is removed from the CA Pool queue.
-    - For e.g. Suppose there is one open task where a CA Pool is added in resposible.
+    - For e.g. Suppose there is one open task where a CA Pool is added in responsible.
 Now, someone removes the CA Pool from the task.
 So system sends the notification to CA users.
   - When start date is changed in such a way that CA task is moved to Upcoming
     - For e.g. Suppose there is one open task where a CA Pool is added in a Responsible role.
 Now, the user changes the Start Date in such a way that the task moves from the Open tab to the Upcoming tab.
 So system sends the notification to CA users.
   - When CA task is Deleted